ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         #### Custom Made Cable Assembly

-        All our cable assembly products are manufactured to the exact customer drawing and specification.
+        All our cable assembly products are manufactured to customer drawing and specification.
 We have technical engineering expertise to support and advise of any beneficial technical or cost-effective changes to the cable assembly.

         Every customer and their cable assembly requirement is unique and different to others that we manufacture, as we supply to such a diverse set of Industries.
 Our sales and engineering team work closely with customers to ensure we fully understand the application and purpose of the assembly.
 We provide cost-effective quotes, and run sample prototypes prior to full batch production to ensure quality and specification meets customer approval.